chikamichi/jquery.circular/README.md

 exposes clean public and internal APIs.

 Don't fancying the default fade-in/out effect?
+Want something more *edge-casy*?
+Like, say…

+* sliding horizontally movie trailers' slides
+* while altering opacity
-Want something more *edge-casy*, like, say… sliding horizontally movie trailers' slides, while altering opacity, while allowing to fade in a video fullscreen upon clicking a slide, pausing the carousel until it's resumed, and not forgetting to monitor in realt-time the trailer API so as to be able to feed the carousel in with the most recent additions?
-Not a problem!
+* while allowing to fade to a video, fullscreen, upon clicking a slide
+* not forgetting to pause the carousel until it's resumed (closed the video)
+* while monitoring in real-time some trailer API so as to be able to feed the carousel in with the most recent additions

+It's problem: just wire things up around circular's backbone of API, hooks and events!

 Usage
 -----